tparks1100/thulas-tic-tac-toe-client/README.md

 # Thula's Tic Tac Toe Game

-This application allows a user to test their tic tac toe skills against himself/herself!
-It's harder than it sounds!
+Play Tic Tac Toe!
+This is the first web application that I have built.
+It is hosted live on the web.
+I practiced separation of HTML, CSS, and JavaScript files in my application.
+Made use of my new programming skills to solve the game logic for this game and code an interactive game that allows a user to play tic tac toe against themself.
+I facilitated communication with a back-end that was built for me to store the state of my game.

 ## Important Links